maybemkl/mikaelbrunila.com/src/content/blog/morans-i/index.md

   mid_y <- intercept + slope * mid_x

   # Compute the angle (in degrees) of the regression line.
+  # Using 140 because 180 is giving a weird tilt on the annotation.
   angle_deg <- atan(slope) * 140 / pi

   ggplot(data, aes(x = var_std, y = lag_var)) +